-- 1 When After Effects is launched, it creates a new, blank project for you.
+1 When After Effects is launched, click Close in the Welcome screen, and it will create a new, blank project for you.
 In the upper right corner of the application window, locate the Workspace popup, and select Standard.
 To make sure you are using the original arrangement of this workspace, from the same popup select Reset "Standard" (it's at the bottom).
-A Reset Workspace dialog will appear; click Discard Changes. - 2 The Project panel can quickly become a confusing mess of sources and comps.
+A Reset Workspace dialog will appear; click Discard Changes.

+2 The Project panel can quickly become a confusing mess of sources and comps.
 To avoid this, let's create a couple of folders to help keep it organized.
 Click on the New Folder icon along the bottom of the Project panel.
 A folder called Untitled 1 will be created.
-It defaults to its name being highlighted; to rename it, type "Sources" and press Return (on a Windows keyboard, this is the main Enter key not the one on the extended keypad).
-You can rename it at any time; just select the folder and press Return to highlight the name. - 3 Click in a blank area of the Project panel to deselect your Sources folder; the shortcut to Deselect All is [2].
-Now create a second folder.
-If you like, try using the keyboard shortcut: () Shift () on Mac (Ctr) Alt Shift () on Windows).
-Rename it "Comps" and press Return.
+It defaults to its name being highlighted; to rename it, type "Sources" and press Return (on a Windows keyboard, this is the main Enter key - not the one on the extended keypad).
+You can rename it at any time; just select the folder and press Return to highlight the name.

+3 Click in a blank area of the Project panel to deselect your Sources folder; the shortcut to Deselect All is 2.
+Now create a second folder; rename it Comps" and press Return.